 The United Nations' International Narcotics Control Board (INCB) tells us that in 2016, the United Kingdom was the largest exporter of cannabis in the world.
 Canada might have ramped up production since then, but the country only produced a second-place snagging of 80.7 tons that year, compared to the 95 tons produced by the UK—a whopping 44.9% of the world’s total marijuana production.

-We don’t hear about UK weed because almost all of the UK's cannabis production and exports are for a cannabis-derived prescription medicine from GW Pharmaceuticals, called Sativex, which uses a mix of THC and CBD to treat muscle stiffness and spasms from multiple sclerosis.
-Since the British government doesn’t classify Sativex as a cannabis product, it doesn’t ban it as it does virtually every other form of the plant and its parts.
+We don’t hear about UK weed because almost all of the UK's cannabis production and exports are for a cannabis-derived prescription medicine from GW Pharmaceuticals, called Sativex.
+This med uses a mix of THC and CBD to treat muscle stiffness and spasms resulting from multiple sclerosis.
+Since the British government doesn’t classify Sativex as a cannabis product, it doesn’t ban it, as it does virtually every other form of the plant and its parts.

-But oddly enough, to the British government, marijuana has no medical value.
+But oddly enough, for the British government, marijuana has no medical value.